The Citadel, Victoria (Rabat) Introduction

 Gozo Cathedral Alta

-Started in1697as a church, the building took 14 years to build and it was built in the traditional latin cross design.
+Started in1697as a church, the building took 14 years to build and it was built in the traditional Latin cross design.
 It was built on the site of a Roman Temple and a later medieval church.
-Due to the cost considerations the church was built without a dome, this was partialy rectifided by the addition of a tall bell tower at the rear of the building with 5 bells at a later date.
+Due to the cost considerations the church was built without a dome, this was partially rectified by the addition of a tall bell tower at the rear of the building with 5 bells at a later date.
 Cathedral status was achieved in 1864

 Ensure you see the magnificent statue of The Assumption of Our Lady (Santa Marija) which was produced in Rome in 1897